golemfactory/erc20_payment_lib/docs/tests/single-transfer-with-problems.md

 ### Description

-Test is performing single payment.
+Test is performing single payment, but RPC is generating errors when connected.

 ### Setup